evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 ## Text editing and making a bash script

 It is often useful to edit text files on a server and most servers have software installed to facilitate this.
-The one I usually use is called "emacs" (http://www.gnu.org/software/emacs/); another popular text editor is "vim" (http://www.vim.org/about.php).
+The one I usually use is called [emacs](http://www.gnu.org/software/emacs/); another popular text editor is [vim](http://www.vim.org/about.php).

 As an example, lets use `emacs` to make a simple script that we can run on the server.
 Please type this: